-Tell your ‘low-fat’ friends about the health benefits of saturated fat.
+Tell your ‘low-fat’ friends that saturated fat isn’t the harmful villain it’s made out to be.
 If they are anything like the average person, they are probably hesitant to believe you.

 Now, tell them that you had bacon and eggs for breakfast.

 At this point, they might start to worry about your health.
 Talk of “clogged arteries” may even arise.

 But it wasn’t always this way.
 In fact, foods like butter, eggs, and cheese always used to be valued for their healthful properties.

 As for milk, people would have ridiculed the whole idea of removing the fat before drinking it.
 Unfortunately, all this changed when industrial food and nutrition politics came along.